Increased irritability. How to quickly get rid of irritability: causes of dissatisfaction and their elimination

 Diseases in which there is increased irritability

-The most common symptom of irritability occurs in such mental illnesses as depression, neuroses, post-traumatic stress disorder, psychopathy, alcoholism and drug addiction, schizophrenia, dementia.
+The most common symptom of irritability occurs in mental illnesses such as depression, neuroses, post-traumatic stress disorder, psychopathy, alcoholism and drug addiction, schizophrenia, dementia.

 Examination of a patient with irritability